pshrmn/foraging/README.md

 #####Rules Format

-A group along with the hostname of the site for the rules is uploaded by collectJS extension
+A schema along with the hostname of the site for the rules is uploaded by collectJS extension

     {
-        group: <Group>,
+        schema: <Schema>,
         site: <string>
     }

-A Group refers to a set of data to be captured
+A Schema is a set of data to be captured from various rules

-    Group = {
+    Schema = {
         name: <string>
         urls: [<string>...],
         pages: {<Page>...}